b4stet/py_fair/readme.md

 ```

 ## Commands
-- `acquisition`: cheat sheets for operations related to data acquisition (info, dump disk/memory, mount)
-- `carving`: cheat sheets to carve allocated and unallocated blocks, ...
-- `logs`: cheat sheets of interesting fields depending on the source, some log paths, default values, ...
 - `resources`: blogs, tools, various knowledge bases, notable cves, ...
 - `systems`: some notes about operating systems
 - `tools`: cheat sheets for some tools
+- `logs`: cheat sheets of some log paths, default values, Windows event IDs ...
+- `acquisition`: cheat sheets for operations related to data acquisition (info, dump disk/memory, mount)
+- `carving`: cheat sheets to carve allocated and unallocated blocks, ...
-- `preprocessing`: cheat sheets and commands to prepare some artifacts
+- `preprocessing`: cheat sheets and scripts to prepare data to be analyzed
+- `processing`: cheat sheets and scripts to forensicate